OpenVPN/openvpn/doc/man-sections/server-options.rst

   token is reached or after not being renewed for more than 2 \* ``reneg-sec`` seconds.
 Clients will be sent renewed tokens on every TLS renogiation to keep the client's token updated.
-This is done to invalidate a token if a client is disconnected for a sufficently long time, while at the same time permitting much longer token lifetimes for active clients.
+This is done to invalidate a token if a client is disconnected for a sufficiently long time, while at the same time permitting much longer token lifetimes for active clients.